Where We are. . .

 Provider Satisfaction Surveys are conducted annually by DHB.
 These surveys help to determine areas that need improvement within the network and assess provider satisfaction with Trillium and our processes.

 National Committee for Quality Assurance (NCQA) Accreditation

 NCQA is a private, nonprofit organization dedicated to improving health care quality.
 NCQA accredits and certifies a wide range of health care organizations.
 It also recognizes clinicians and practices in key areas of performance.
 NCQA’s Healthcare Effectiveness Data and Information Set (HEDIS®) is the most widely used performance measurement tool in health care.
 NCQA’s website contains information to help members, employers and others make more-informed health care choices.
 NCQA can be found online at ncqa.org, on Twitter (@ncqa), on Facebook, and on LinkedIn.

 Trillium was granted full three-year accreditation.
 Full accreditation indicates that Trillium’s quality improvement and member protection programs meet or exceed NCQA standards.

 External Quality Reviews (EQR)

-The North Carolina Department of Health and Human Services (DHHS) contracts with an external quality review organization (EQRO) to conduct the annual external quality review (EQR) of Trillium.
+The North Carolina Department of Health and Human Services (NCDHHS) contracts with an external quality review organization (EQRO) to conduct the annual external quality review (EQR) of Trillium.

-The EQRO conducts the annual review jointly with the DHHS Intradepartmental Monitoring Team (IMT), which consists of staff members from the Division of Medical Assistance (DMA) and the Division of Mental Health, Developmental Disabilities, and Substance Abuse (DMH).
+The EQRO conducts the annual review jointly with the NCDHHS Intradepartmental Monitoring Team (IMT), which consists of staff members from the Division of Health Benefits (DHB) and the Division of Mental Health, Developmental Disabilities, and Substance Abuse (DMH).